-"He has to learn to shoot, he's plenty old enough," he replied.
+"He's plenty old enough," he replied.

 "Angus, he's 9!", my incredulous mom exclaimed.

-This long friendship lasted through trips just about everywhere (Mr. Burns accompanied us to road trips to almost every racetrack in Ontario), and mostly good cheer until he passed away in the 1990's.
+This long friendship lasted through trips just about everywhere (Mr. Burns accompanied us to road trips to almost every racetrack in Ontario), and good cheer until he passed away in the 1990's.

 Enjoy your holiday everyone.